KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

     return df
 ```

-The implementation architecture embodies several sophisticated design principles that significantly enhance its flexibility and robustness.
-The system leverages class inheritance to share common functionality through the base DataLoader class while enabling specialized behavior in modality-specific loaders.
-This approach provides an elegant solution for handling different types of data while maintaining code reusability.
-Furthermore, the architecture implements lazy evaluation, where features are processed only when needed and only for existing files, thereby optimizing memory usage and processing time.
-This optimization is particularly crucial when working with large multimodal datasets where not all features may be required for every analysis.

 The system's automatic feature organization capability represents another significant architectural achievement.
-Through a sophisticated prefix system, the implementation ensures that features from different sources remain distinctly identifiable while maintaining a consistent structure.
-This organization is exemplified in the implementation of modality-specific loaders, as demonstrated in the following code:
+Each modality-specific loader—such as the AudioLoader, FaceLoader, and TextLoader—leverages the modularity of the base DataLoader by defining its own feature map and required files tailored to the characteristics of its modality.
+These loaders utilize the get_feature_subset_df() method to systematically process only the relevant files, applying the appropriate preprocessing functions as specified in their feature maps.
+For example, the AudioLoader class specifies a feature map that associates each audio-related file type (such as AUDIO, FORMANT, and COVAREP) with its corresponding preprocessing function and output prefix, and lists the required files for audio analysis.
+This design ensures that features from different sources remain distinctly identifiable and consistently structured, while also enabling extensibility for future modalities or feature types.
+By encapsulating modality-specific logic within dedicated loaders and centralizing feature extraction through a unified interface, the system achieves both organizational clarity and robust scalability.

 ```python
 class AudioLoader(DataLoader):